strongloop-internal/loopback-scripts/update-labels-milestones/README.md

 ## Installation

 ```
-$ git clone git@github.ibm.com:apimesh/apiconnect-tools.git
+$ git clone git@github.ibm.com:apimesh/oopback-scripts.git
-$ cd apiconnect-tools/update-labels-milestones
+$ cd loopback-scripts/update-labels-milestones
 ```

 ## github-tools.json

 The json file has three sections: `labels`, `milestones` and `repos'.

 ## addToolsToGHE.js

-The js file which adds labels to github repositories which are in github-tools.json as repos.
+This script adds new labels to  repositories which are listed in github-tools.json as repos.

 ## updateToolsToGHE.js

-The js file which deletes existing labels and adds new labels to github repositories which are in github-tools.json as repos.
+This script deletes existing labels and adds new labels to github repositories which are listedin github-tools.json as repos.

 ### `labels`